 Jedd has written many articles and four books, including Upended and Four Souls.
 His most recent book, Becoming Home, offers a short yet meaningful exploration of how families and communities can embrace vulnerable children with wisdom and love through adoption, foster care, mentoring and more.
-Jedd is frequently interviewed for insight on effective care for vulnerable children, as well as other national and global issues, in outlets ranging from Christianity Today and The Gospel Coalition to the Wall Street Journal, NPR and Al Jazeera.
+Jedd is frequently interviewed for insight on effective care for vulnerable children, as well as other national and global issues, in outlets ranging from Christianity Today and The Gospel Coalition to the Wall Street Journal, NPR and the Washington Post.

 Jedd Medefind and his wife, Rachel, live in Falls Church, VA, just outside Washington, DC.
 They’ve welcomed children through birth, foster care and adoption.